litmuschaos/litmus-docs/website/docs/user-guides/schedule-workflow.md

 ## 1. Choose targetchaos delegate

 This is the first step in chaos scenario creation.
 In this step, you can select a target chaos delegate where the chaos scenario will be scheduled.
-These chaos delegate consist of the CRDs and the required resources to run a chaos chaos scenario .
+These chaos delegate consist of the CRDs and the required resources to run a chaos scenario .
 While installing the Litmus Portal, a default chaos delegate named **Self Chaos Delegate ** is created.

 <figure>